fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Exercise 12.1

+#### Before exercises

+Some of these exercises do not generate anything for you to submit.

+Instead use [script](https://man7.org/linux/man-pages/man1/script.1.html) to record commands you have used; try it yourself with _script -r_ to start recording, _echo "hello"_ to generate some output, and _exit_ to stop recording.
+It saves your actions into a file names "typescript".

+You can playback the "typescript" file with _script -p typescript_.

+If script does not work or you can't get the playback working, just copypaste all commands you used into a text file.

 #### Exercise 12.1: Running your second container

+> Use _script_ to record what you do, save the generated file into the repository as your answer.

 The hello-world output gave us an "ambitious" task to do.
 Do the following